hongfeiyang/COMP9032-AVR-Assembly/project/report.md

   - Updates LCD based on drone state
 - `TIMER_3_COMPA_VECT`
   - Timer interrupt activated by `EXT_INT0`
-  - Timer triggered after 300ms and decreases speed
+  - Timer stops after 300ms and decreases speed
   - Acts as a "debouncer" for when the `PB0` button is pressed
 - `TIMER_4_COMPA_VECT`
   - Timer interrupt activated by `EXT_INT1`
-  - Timer triggered after 300ms and increases speed
+  - Timer stops after 300ms and increases speed
   - Acts as a "debouncer" for when the `PB1` button is pressed

 ## Software and hardware interaction